ypid/dotfiles/windows/README.md

 Even though WSL is currently hip I suggest not to use it if you are a GNU/Linux power user already.
 I see this as an attempt to keep users locked in the Windows ecosystem while giving them enough GNU/Linux to not escape.
-Do not fall for this this!
+Do not fall for this!
 It is a slippery slope I can tell you from experience.
 WSL can be nice and easy to introduce people to GNU/Linux however.

 ### Setup